When Should You Seek Emergency Care For a Burn?

 Treat severe sunburns and more

 The physicians at iCare ER & Urgent Care know how painful it is to deal with a burn.
 Our team is highly experienced in treating all kinds of burns, including severe sunburns and thermal burns.
 Our clinic can also address complex issues, such as appendicitis, painful kidney stones, concussions, broken bones, and asthma exacerbations.
 We can help get you back on the path toward recovery while making you as comfortable as possible.
-To learn more about burn care, we encourage you to contact us in Fort Worth, TX.
-We also have a second location in Frisco, TX, for your convenience.
+To learn more about burn care, we encourage you to visit one of our convenient metroplex locations.

 FOLLOW US ON SOCIAL FOR MORE RELEVANT,